-We collect personal information reasonably necessary for one or more of our functions or activities as a medical research organisation.
+We collect personal information reasonably necessary for one or more of our functions or activities as a contract research organisation.
 The types of personal information we generally collect may include your name, date of birth, address and other contact details such as your telephone numbers and email address.
 Depending upon the purpose of our interaction with you, we may collect additional personal information.
 More details about the personal information we collect (and why) are provided below.

 The information is collected for the purposes of medical research and analysis pertaining to the research study or trial, to comply with laws and regulatory guidelines relating to medical research and clinical trials, and to substantiate the findings and publication of research results.

 We may also collect personal information of health practitioners and health providers who are involved in the care of study participants (e.g. general practitioners, physiotherapists, other healthcare service providers).
 Such information collected may include name, address, contact details, professional qualifications, experience, and interaction records with us (as part of the particular research study or trial).
-This information is collected for the purpose of administration, management and operation of The George Institute and the particular research study or trial.
+This information is collected for the purpose of administration, management and operation of George Clinical and the particular research study or trial.

 We may also collect the personal information of medical experts, researchers and other professionals advising on, overseeing, or assisting in the conduct of a particular research study or trial.
 Such information collected may include name, address, contact details, professional qualifications and experience, and registration information.

 As part of the ordinary course of business operations, we may capture and record personal information from our dealings with partners, business alliances and service providers.
 Such information is collected for administrative, management, and audit purposes.